PROGRAMME OF TALKS 2018 – 2019

 10 September 2018

-HPS welcomes new and returning members with a preview of the forthcoming Programme of Talks and introductions to the various internal specialist groups.
+An evening to welcome new and returning members with a preview of the forthcoming Programme of Talks and a presentation of images on a theme of ‘Yorkshire’.
 Important information about this year’s annual print competition.
 Annual subscriptions are due.

 17 September 2018